 After you drag out your bookcase from storage, wipe it down with a rag to remove any dust or cobwebs.
-If there is a thick layer of dust, spray a little cleanser on a rag and wipe it down.
-If the bookcase smells a little musty from being stored for awhile, spray a little bit of water and vinegar solution on all sides of the bookcase and wipe off with a dry rag.
-The vinegar smell and any other odors will evaporate in a couple hours.
+If there is a thick layer of dust, spray a little cleaner on a rag and wipe it down.
+If the bookcase smells a little musty from being stored for a while, spray a little bit of water and vinegar solution on all sides of the bookcase and wipe off with a dry rag.
+The vinegar smell and any other odors will evaporate in a couple of hours.

 Apply the putty or filler with a putty knife and let it sit to dry overnight or until it is no longer soft.